libsql/bottomless/README.md

-# WARNING, pivot, it will be based on virtual WAL and libSQL only

-Historical content below:

-# Bottomless S3-compatible VFS for libSQL/SQLite
+# Bottomless S3-compatible virtual WAL for libSQL
-Work in heavy progress!
+##### Work in heavy progress!

+This project implements a virtual write-ahead log (WAL) which continuously backs up the data to S3-compatible storage and is able to restore it later.

 ## How to build
 ```
 make
 ```
-will produce a loadable `.so` libSQL/SQLite extension with bottomless VFS.
+will produce a loadable `.so` libSQL/SQLite extension with bottomless WAL implementation.
 ```
 make release
 ```